PowerPCFan/website/README.md

 # website

 My personal website.
-For now, it's hosted at https://home.macintosh.garden/~powerpcfan, but I might move it to GitHub Pages at some point.
-The language says 100% HTML but there is CSS and a little bit of JavaScript, it just doesn't show because it's all in `<style>` or `<script>` tags in the HTML files

-Edit: currently migrating to GitHub Pages.
-New GitHub Pages site and old site linked above may be down at times.
+Hosted on Cloudflare Pages at [https://powerpcfan.xyz](https://powerpcfan.xyz)

+Currently using my own static site generator, it's nothing special, all it does as of right now is some basic find-and-replace for fonts, favicons, titles, etc in the `<head>` of my HTML pages.